kyma-project/kyma/docs/compass/02-01-components.md

 Agent is an integral part of every Kyma Runtime, which fetches the latest configuration from Compass.
 In the future releases, Agent will:
 - Provide Runtime specific information that will be displayed in Compass UI, such as Runtime UI URL
-- Inform Compass what conf should be passed to Application, Event Gateway URL
+- Provide Compass with Runtime configuration, such as Event Gateway URL, that should be passed to an Application
 - Send Runtime health checks to Compass

 ## Cockpit